-Starting with JUnit Jupiter 5.13, the framework automatically closes resources stored in the 'ExtensionContext.Store' that implement 'AutoCloseable'.
-In earlier versions, only resources implementing 'Store.CloseableResource' were automatically closed.
+The framework automatically closes resources stored in the 'ExtensionContext.Store' that implement 'AutoCloseable'.
+In versions prior to 5.13, only resources implementing 'Store.CloseableResource' were automatically closed.

 If you're developing an extension that needs to support both JUnit Jupiter 5.13+ and earlier versions and your extension stores resources that need to be cleaned up, you should implement both interfaces: